WWXD/WorldWeb-XD/README.md

 ## Requirements

 PHP version (minimum): 5.4.
-It will work on 7.0, but its better to use PHP 5.4.
+It will work on 7.0.
-PHP extentions: mcrypt
+PHP extentions: mcrypt && PHP-GD

+You will also need `mod-rewrite` for apache2 and allow `override all` for rewritten URLS

 Knowledge in PHP: No, but if you do, you can add your own nifty features.
 Just be sure to send in a pull request, so other users can use it as well.